 AI-Powered Industry and Occupation Coding in General Household Survey

 The General Household Survey (GHS) of the Census and Statistics Department (C&SD) collects information on the demographic and socio-economic characteristics of the population of Hong Kong, including the industry and occupation of the respondents.
 The traditional approach for processing the text descriptions of industries and occupations in the questionnaires involves manual review by coders.
 Coders have to categorise the text descriptions into different classes according to the prescribed industry and occupation coding standards.
-This manual coding approach is relatively time-consuming and expensive in terms of human resources.
+This manual coding approach, though offering a very high level of accuracy, is relatively time-consuming and expensive in terms of human resources.

 Some examples of industry coding are as follows: